spacetelescope/jdaviz/docs/imviz/import_data.rst

 The examples above import data from a local file path, and also support loading remote data from a URL or URI with :meth:`~jdaviz.core.helpers.ConfigHelper.load_data`.
-URL.
 If the input is a string with a MAST URI, the file will be retrieved via astroquery's `~astroquery.mast.ObservationsClass.download_file`.
 If the input string is a URL, it will be retrieved via astropy with `~astropy.utils.data.download_file`.
 Both methods support a